3DS: Medical Domain Adaptation of LLMs via Decomposed Difficulty-based Data Selection: Methodology

-The first stage of our framework is to select high-quality data that closely aligns with the target model's inherent knowledge and preferences.
-Unlike existing methods that rely on external reward models or proprietary LLMs to score data quality, which often result in suboptimal outcomes due to distributional mismatches and knowledge gaps, our approach directly uses the target model itself for data evaluation.
-As illustrated in Figure~\ref{fig:framework_overview}, we leverage a carefully crafted prompt, detailed in Appendix~\ref{appendix:quality_scoring_prompt}, to instruct the model to explicitly rate data quality based on its understanding.
-After obtaining the model-generated scores, samples with scores exceeding a predefined threshold $\delta$ are retained for further selection.
-By utilizing this prompt-driven alignment approach based on explicit model generation, our framework effectively reduces the gap between the training data and the model's inherent preferences, filtering out possible noise from low-quality or misaligned data.
+The first stage of \M~is to identify high-quality data based on the model's knowledge.
+As illustrated in Figure~\ref{fig:framework_overview}, a quality-rating prompt, detailed in Appendix~\ref{appendix:quality_scoring_prompt}, is used to instruct $M_{\theta}$ to score data quality based on its inner knowledge to explicitly align data, filtering out noise from the original large-scale dataset to avoid conflicting information.
+After obtaining model-generated scores, samples with scores exceeding a predefined threshold $\delta$ are retained for the next selection.